 Good products to consider if Focusrite is not for you:

-- 1 mic budget basic starter – PreSonus AudioBox iOne
+- 1 mic budget basic starter – PreSonus AudioBox iOne (check price)

-- Mid-level good quality interface – Audient iD14
+- Mid-level good quality interface – Audient iD14 (check price)

-Best audio interface for hosting guests?
+What is the best audio interface for hosting guests?

 If you will have up to 1 guest go to Scarlett 2i2.
 If you plan on having multiple guests than Scarlett 18i8 might be a better solution for you.